Welcome to the FM-DW 2.2 and AM Saver add-on page ! |

 FM-DW 2.0 reset:

-The FM-DW 2.0 module can be reset at any time by pressing the push-button during at least two seconds.
+The FM-DW 2.0 module can be reset at any time by pressing the button for at least two seconds.

-It can also be cold-reset by keeping the push-button pressed while turning the radio on.
+It can also be cold-reset by keeping the button pressed while turning the radio on.

-When reset, the status LED becomes green and the setup can be performed again.
+When reset, the status LED will turn green and the setup can be performed again.

 FM-DW 2.1 / 2.2 test/reset mode:

-This mode is accessible at any time by pressing the push-button during at least two seconds.
+This mode can be accessed at any time by pressing the button for at least two seconds.

-Depending on the LED status, the following action is performed after pressing the push-button:
+Depending on the status of the LED, the following action is performed when pressing the button :

-Blue LED: The module scans the FM band without using the tuning capacitor, and tunes on channels with sufficient level during two seconds.
+Blue LED : The module scans the FM band without using the tuning capacitor, and tunes to channels with sufficient level for two seconds.

 Strong channels can cause the module to tune below and/or above their frequency, giving the impression of tuning twice or three times.

-To exit, press the push-button until the FM mutes.
+To exit, press the button until the FM is muted.

 The module will resume its previous operation (FM reception or setup).

-LED off: Exit test/reset mode.
-The module will resume its previous operation (FM reception or setup).
+LED OFF : Exit from test/reset mode.
+The module resumes its previous operation (FM reception or setup).

 Configuring the FM-DW 1.0